renatomatz/Dal-io/docs/_build/html/_sources/index.rst.txt

 Easy right?
 Notice that the stock input is composed of one external source (in this case :code:`de.YahooDR`) and one translator (:code:`dt.YahooStockTranslator`).
 This is the case for any input, with one piece getting raw data from an external source and another one translating it to a format friendly to Dal-io pieces.
 For more on formatting, go to :ref:`formatting`.

 Notice the :code:`.set_input` call that took in the YahooDR object.
-Every all translators, pipes, models and applications share this method that allows them to plug the ourput of another object as their own input.
+Every all translators, pipes, models and applications share this method that allows them to plug the output of another object as their own input.
 This idea of connecting different objects like nodes in a graph is at the core of the **graphical object design**.

-At this point you can try out running the model with :code:`stocks.run(ticker=tickers)` which will get the OHLCV data for the ticker symbols assigned to :code"`tickers`, though you can specify any ticker available in Yahoo! finance.
-Notice that the column names where standardized to be all lower-case with undercores (_) instead of spaces.
+At this point you can try out running the model with :code:`stocks.run(ticker=tickers)` which will get the OHLCV data for the ticker symbols assigned to :code"`tickers`, though you can specify any ticker available in Yahoo!
+Finance.
+Notice that the column names where standardized to be all lower-case with underscores (_) instead of spaces.
 This is performed as part of the translation step to ensure all imported data can be referenced with common string representations.

 Now lets create a data processing pipeline for our input data.